 - 1. SYLLABUS: The syllabus is now accessible on the Employee Training Management System (ETMS).
+You should print a copy of the syllabus to bring with you to class.
 Your copy of this syllabus is an important part of your training experience and should be brought with you to training.
 Read it before you arrive and review it following the program along with material you received at training. - PRE-TRAINING ASSIGNMENTS: Your completion of pre-training assignments is essential to the success of your training.
 You are responsible for all reading assignments in preparation for classroom sessions.
-Time will be provided during working hours to accomplish any assignments which involve either individual or group efforts and resources. - 3.
-TRAVEL: Arrange your travel to and from the training site through your District or Office.
-(No reimbursement for travel expense including per diem costs will be approved for travel not specifically authorized in advance by the District Superintendent).
+Time will be provided during working hours to accomplish any assignments which involve either individual or group efforts and resources. - TRAVEL: Arrange your travel to and from the training site through your District or Office.
+(No reimbursement for travel expense - including per diem costs - will be approved for travel not specifically authorized in advance by the District Superintendent).
 Individuals may claim reimbursement for incidental expenses incurred as outlined in DAM 0410.6.